 And with this torrential downpour of sorrows and regrets written upon torn journal papers, I pulled open the entrance to their wing of the building, where the babcia’s grandson was just exiting.
 He boomed, “CO ROBISZ, TERAZ?” what are you doing, now?
 And with averted eyes I handed him the note and bouquet of flowers.
 He squinted at it, and asked why.
 I replied “because” and sprinted to my flat.

-Radio silence ensued in the courtyard the entire rest of the day.
-At some point someone, either the babcia or the grandson, removed the soiled cloths silently.
+The rest of the day, silence in the courtyard the entire rest of the day.
+At some point someone, either the babcia or the grandson, removed the soiled cloths.
 I spent the day considering how often one may be treated unfairly and not say anything, only to learn ill treatment was the least of anyone’s intent; or how it is of the utmost importance to speak out in times of injustice, and to not belittle an experience, even if you are the only one who seems to care, because even if it matters to one person, it still matters.

 The next morning I woke up, and took my plants from the windowsill and placed them in the bathtub, where they were watered and leaked.
-When returning the plants to the sill, I noticed the yellow bouquet of flowers suspended from a thin string out my neighbour’s window.
+When returning the plants to the sill, I noticed the yellow bouquet of flowers suspended, eye level to my bedroom window view by a knotted rope coming from my neighbour’s window.
 Unsure if this was a continuation of some kind of threat or a drying of the flowers I decided to keep my plants inside for the day.
+Maybe throw them out.
+Who needs plant, I thought, what a dumb idea, I thought.
 I was not searching for any more attention to be drawn to my already notorious bedroom windowsill.

-After spending the day inside working, not at all cowering from the noose of flowers outside my flat, I ventured to check the mailbox at the entrance of our apartment complex.
+After spending the day inside working, not at all cowering from the noose of flowers outside my flat, which grew more menacing as wind picked up and swung the petals to the ground where they stayed limp, stationary, and discoloured.
+I ventured to check the mailbox at the entrance of our apartment complex.
 Along the way I heard someone shout, “Cześć!”
-The angry boom in the grandson’s voice had disappeared making his tone nearly unrecognizable.
+The angry boom in the grandson’s voice from earlier in the day had disappeared, making his tone nearly unrecognizable.
 He told me his grandmother would like to have me for tea, and said, “dzięki,” thanks, before departing to the streets outside our own world comprised within this courtyard.